rmetcalf9/processmaker_dockerimage/README.md

 This image does the processmaker download and install in the build phase and the image will just launch processmaker when run.

+To use this the database has to be inited.
+See my infastructure repo